cockpit-project/cockpit-project.github.io/_posts/2021-05-06-pixel-tests.md

 When making changes that change how the UI looks, some pixel tests will fail.
-The test results will contain the new pixels, and you can compare them with the referene image right in the browser when looking at the test logs.
+The test results will contain the new pixels, and you can compare them with the reference image right in the browser when looking at the test logs.

 Here is a PR that makes the two pixel tests fail that had been added